-Full Belly has been offering internships since we began.
-Interns live and work on the farm, experiencing many facets of life and work on a diverse organic operation.
+Full Belly interns live and work on the farm, experiencing many facets of our diverse organic operation.
 For example, interns usually go to one farmers market or delivery per week.
 This may involve getting up before the sun (like at 3AM for example)!
 There is also usually a day or more in the packing shed, washing, packing and organizing produce.
 Other tasks include weeding, taking care of the animals, writing the weekly note for the CSA boxes, planting seeds in the greenhouse, special projects and field work.
 If education interests you, and you are lucky, you will be able to assist with the on-farm educational programs which include overnight visits to our farm from local schools.

 The rhythm of the farm varies with the seasons.
 From June through October, the days are very long, often with trucks to load and more tasks to complete than there is time to get them done.
 This is not a job for someone who is uncomfortable around hard work!
 It gets hot here in the summer, but it is dry heat, and we can always cool down in the creek that runs along one border of the farm.